UKLLC/Guidebook/ukllc_book/docs/user_guide/UsingSoftware.md

 ![alt text](image.png)

 Doing this will change the folder in which RStudio loads your library, as shown above, if you select 4.1.3, the library path will be P:\%USERNAME%\AppData\Roaming\R\4.1.3\Library

+If you are having issues with upgrading R and package compatibility issues, please consult the following [article](https://rpubs.com/wch/275466#:~:text=Sometimes%20packages%20installed%20with%20a,an%20old%20version%20of%20R.).

 For more information on using R and R studio in the TRE  visit the [SeRP guidance](https://ukserp.atlassian.net/wiki/spaces/HDK/pages/16712639/RStudio+and+R).